tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-in the "signature_algorithms" extension of the CertificateRequest message and the dc_cert_verify_algorithm field MUST be of a type advertised by the server in the SignatureSchemeList and is considered invalid otherwise.
-Servers that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
+in the "signature_algorithms" extension of the CertificateRequest message and the dc_cert_verify_algorithm field MUST be of a type advertised by the server in the SignatureSchemeList and is considered not valid otherwise.
+Servers that receive non-valid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.